open-campaign-logger/generator-library/README.md

 > gold

+## JSON

+Generator files are written using JSON (JavaScript Object Notation).
+As the JSON syntax can get complex to write manually, it is recommended to use a JSON editor for creating generator tables.
+Several JSON editors are freely available on the Internet.

 ## Table Structure

 Complex generators (as opposed to simpler tables) use a standard structure to make table usage more uniform and allow support for various genres.